kavai77/tntassignment/README.md

 This was a major design decision.
 I was more familiar with the classic Java `ExecutorService` and `Future`s to implement concurrency.

 Project Reactive is well supported by Spring Boot:
-* `WebClient` is used to create non-blocking HTTP calls towards the APIs
+* `WebClient` is used to create non-blocking HTTP calls towards the APIs by returning a `Mono`
 * `Mono` in supported to be returned from `@RestController` methods

 Timeouts, aggregation, error handling and push notifications from Buffer was easier and cleaner to implement with Project Reactive.